 It is important to understand the cost of medical education so you can best decide what types and amounts of financial aid you will need.

-The links on the right provide information on the financial aid concepts of Cost of Attendance (COA) and Financial Need, as well as information on billing and payment.
+The links below provide information on the financial aid concepts of Cost of Attendance (COA) and Financial Need, as well as information on billing and payment.

 Cost of Attendance (COA)

 The College of Medicine Office of Student Financial Aid (COM OSFA) provides you with a list of anticipated expenses on your Award Notification.
 These expenses, referred to as your Cost of Attendance (COA) or budget, reflect costs you may encounter during the regular nine month academic year.
 These costs may include:

 - Tuition (view tuition and fee rates for fall/spring/summer terms here)

 - Books and Supplies